alinex/bash-lib/doc/function/scrape.md

 # scrape

-## Scrape prometheus exporter url now
+## Scrape Prometheus exporter url now

 The metrics can be filtered by `<pattern>` argument.
 Stdout:   Tab separated list: